calyxir/calyx/docs/optimizations/dataflow.md

 ```

 #### If
-`if` passes it's inputs to it's condition group and then feeds the result of this
+`if` passes its inputs to its condition group and then feeds the result of this
-to both of it's children.
-The output is the union of the outputs of both of it's
+to both of its children.
+The output is the union of the outputs of both of its
 children.
 This is standard.
 ```
 f(if some.port with G { True; } else { False; }, inputs) =